 In clear terms, a motion detector is a key device in your home security system, responsible for detecting and alerting the monitoring center when someone enters your home at the wrong time.
 The sensor uses certain technologies to detect movement in an area—it immediately sends a signal to your security system’s control panel if a sensor is tripped.
 This signal is then received by your monitoring center, indicating a possible threat in your home.

-If this sounds new to you or perhaps you’ve got a little knowledge about motion detectors and looking to learn more, this article will provide more insights to motion detectors, primarily how they work with your home security system and overall home automation.
+If this sounds new to you or perhaps you’ve got a little knowledge about motion detectors and are looking to learn more, this article will provide more insights to motion detectors, primarily how they work with your home security system and overall home automation.
 Let’s begin!

 How Does Motion Sensors Work for Home Automation System?

 You have probably heard of door locks that can be locked and opened via an app installed on your smartphone.
-Also, controlling your lighting, refrigerators, and other switch-enable appliances through an app installed on your phone—where you can schedule them to turn on or off at a specific time.
+Also, control your lighting, refrigerators, and other switch-enable appliances through an app installed on your phone—where you can schedule them to turn on or off at a specific time.
 These are done through the home automation system.
 Not to mention your home security system also, that alerts you when an intruder enters your home.

 For the home automation system to make all these happen—scheduling specific functions to turn on or off or send signals automatically, a motion detector is responsible for these actions.
 This is the device that triggers the actions to take place.
 It is, therefore, safe to say, without a motion detector, your home automation system won’t turn the lights on or off automatically.
 Also, your refrigerators and other appliances cannot function automatically; your alarm won’t sound, as well as your security system that sends signals to the monitoring center when an intruder enters your home.
 They all won't work automatically via schedule without motion detectors.